Continuing Professional Development (CPD)

 Why Is Continuing Professional Development Important?

-Continuing Professional Development is advantageous both to companies and their employees.
+Continuing Professional Development is advantageous to companies, HR teams, and employees.

-For individual employees, Continuous Professional Development provides the skills they need to remain productive.
+For individual employees, Continuous Professional Development provides the new skills they need to remain productive.
 This can lead to advancement, a sense of competence, and greater value in the job market.
 An employee with an extensive skill range is a positive influence on coworkers and can even be used as a mentor.
-Finally, Continuous Professional Development ensures that people are accustomed to making development a regular part of their professional lives.
+Additionally, there is often some crossover between development activities and personal skills.
+For instance, time management training courses are useful both at home and in the workplace.
+Finally, CPD ensures that people are accustomed to making development a regular element of their professional lives as part of a culture of active learning.

 How to Create a Continuing Professional Development Program